palladius/ricc-reads-the-news/_posts/2025-01-14-welcome-webricc.md

 * RAG is so 2024!
 * 2025 isd about agents, agents, agents!
 And something else, I'm pretty sure.
 Multimodal anyone?

+## Web Ricc

+[Webrick](https://github.com/ruby/webrick) is a very famous ruby gem for HTTP servers, so I thought this could be a fun alias for 2025 (*punxplaination*: at work, I go by ricc).